manman2e/-1/README.md

     LR/
 ```

-If LR images are missing, the dataloader can downsample HR images on the fly using bicubic interpolation.
+If LR images are missing, the dataloader can downsample HR images on the fly using bicubic interpolation while preserving all spectral channels.

-Update `configs/gaofen2.yaml` with the correct paths, scale factor, and training hyperparameters.
+Update `configs/gaofen2.yaml` with the correct paths, scale factor, number of channels (defaults to 4), and training hyperparameters.

 ## Training